strawberry-graphql/strawberry/CONTRIBUTING.md

 - **Describe the exact steps which reproduce the problem** in as many details as possible.
 - **Provide specific examples to demonstrate the steps to reproduce the issue**.
-  Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
+  Include links to files or GitHub projects, or copy-paste-able snippets, which you use in those examples.
 - **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.